phx-verse/docs/docs/intro.md

 # Introduction

-Welcome to PHXVERSE, which is a crypto metaverse that aims give you external life to enjoy.
+Welcome to PHXVERSE, a crypto metaverse that aims give you external life to enjoy.